PranitMaldikar/Node-CI-CD/README.md

 - **Node.js**: Serves as the runtime environment for the server-side logic.
 - **MongoDB Atlas**: Database service used for storing all application data.
-- **Cloudinary**: Manages cloud-based image storage and manipulation.
-- **Mapbox**: Provides interactive maps where users can view camp locations.
-- **Express**: Web application framework for Node.js.
 - **Docker**: Used for containerizing the application and ensuring consistent environments across different stages.
 - **Jenkins**: Automates the continuous integration and deployment pipelines.
+- **AWS (Amazon Web Services)**: Provides cloud infrastructure for hosting services and managing resources, including the use of Elastic Kubernetes Service (EKS).
+- **Kubernetes**: Manages container orchestration to ensure the application scales and deploys efficiently across the cloud environment.
 - **SonarQube**: Assists in continuous inspection of code quality.
 - **Trivy**: Security scanning tool that detects vulnerabilities in the application and Docker images.
+- **Cloudinary**: Manages cloud-based image storage and manipulation.
+- **Mapbox**: Provides interactive maps where users can view camp locations.
+- **Express**: Web application framework for Node.js.

 ## DevOps Configuration and Deployment